Bicycle Accident Injuries Can Be Severe

 Cyclists and pedestrians follow the same basic laws when it comes to traffic.
 In cases where there has been an accident, police will attempt to make a determination as to who is at fault in their police report.
 These reports, however, are notoriously inaccurate.
 The first duty of police is to clear the scene and ensure that everyone at the scene is attended to properly.
 Afterward, it is their duty to take down witness statements and describe the accident.

 In many cases, your attorney’s job will be to tell a different story than the one that the police report tells.
 In other cases, it will be your attorney’s job to corroborate the police report.
-Either way, your attorney will advocate for your interests and ensure that your rights to recovery are preserved under the law.
+Either way, your bicycle accident attorney will advocate for your interests and ensure that your rights to recovery are preserved under the law.

 With accidents that involve bicycles, it is typical that one or the other party violated some law of traffic and this caused the accident.
 Below, we explain which laws are most pertinent to these cases.